 With all of this in mind, what else should you consider when looking at Forest River reviews and product information?
 Let’s discuss this now.

 There are a large number of negative reviews for Forest River that have come out in the last 2 to 3 years.
-The Covid-19 pandemic had a large effect on the RV industry, given the fact that travel was limited and many people resorted to RV camping as a source of entertainment.
-However, this also meant that RV manufacturers couldn’t keep up with demand and were constantly trying to meet deadlines that they were perhaps overbooked for.
+The COVID-19 pandemic had a large effect on the RV industry, given travel was limited and many people resorted to RV camping as a source of entertainment.
+However, this also meant RV manufacturers couldn’t keep up with demand and were constantly trying to meet deadlines they were perhaps overbooked for.

 This isn’t to excuse Forest River’s potentially haphazard and rushed manufacturing process.
 A company of this caliber should still be able to produce RVs at a rate that does not compromise their manufacturing quality.
 However, given the influx of demand and Forest River’s desire to meet such demands, it would only make sense that there are more negative reviews now than ever before.

-The Covid-19 pandemic also created far more RV owners than ever before.
-Most of these RV owners are also first-time RV owners, which means they potentially have unrealistic expectations when it comes to purchasing and owning an RV in the first place.
-The amount of maintenance and potential repairs that need to happen to an RV at any point in its life can be overwhelming, especially to new customers expecting perfection.
+The COVID-19 pandemic created far more RV owners than ever before.
+Many of these RV owners were first-time RV owners, which means they potentially have unrealistic expectations when it comes to purchasing and owning an RV.
+The amount of maintenance and potential repairs required for RVs can be overwhelming, especially for new customers expecting perfection.